 Bardstown Bourbon Company is growing…fast.

 Bardstown Bourbon Company isn’t slowing down.
-They started in 2016 with a production capacity of 1.5 million gallons of whiskey.
+They started in 2016 with an annual production capacity of 1.5 million gallons of whiskey.
 They built with the ability to expand and expected to complete a first expansion around year 4 of operation.
 Due to incredible demand they instead doubled production to 3 million gallons within the first year.
 With 2 uniquely architecturally focused rickhouses now, each able to hold 22,500 resting barrels, and 10 new rickhouses in planning with the intent of building 2 to 4 per year on their 100 acres of land.
 They have over 22,000 filled barrels today, the oldest clocking in at 1 year as of September 2017.
 When we toured the still, John and Steve pointed out the cutout in the metal grates just next to the still and the roof above with its large red metal trapdoor.
 A second 45 foot Vendome still will be lowered in this June to once again double their capacity to 6 million gallons.
 Existing contracts account for every ounce they produce well into 2019.

 A large glass room overlooking the distillery on one side and the visitors center on the other is configured for bourbon education.
 John tells me they are in talks with Louisville’s Stave & Thief Society to offer the BBCo’s unique distillery to future Stave & Thief classes.